URL-Decode

 JSON is used in much the same way as XML.
 Some common uses are listed below.

-• JSON is used in web applications for transmitting data between the server and the client.
+• JSON is used in web application ideas for transmitting data between the server and the client.
 The data is sent as a JSON file.

 • JSON is used for configuration files in JavaScript frameworks like Node and React.